sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/mobile-phones/index.md

 If you don't use Docker you need to:

 - Install the [Android SDK](http://developer.android.com/sdk/index.html#downloads) on your desktop (just the command line tools!).
 If you are on a Mac and use [Homebrew](http://brew.sh/) just run: <code>brew tap caskroom/cask && brew cask install android-platform-tools</code>
-- Start the adb-server on your desktop: <code>adb start-server</code>

 #### On your phone